SimonEnsemble/SimonEnsemble_old.github.io/index.md

 Highly accurate molecular simulations/calculations often incur prohibitive computational costs, precluding *in-silico* high-throughput screening of MOFs with these high-level methods.
 A focus of our group is to leverage recent advances in deep learning and train neural networks to recognize optimal MOFs.
 Neural networks are attractive because they automatically discover features important for determining performance, negating the need for hand-engineered features.
 Bringing machine learning algorithms into materials science can expedite high-throughput computational screenings by focusing expensive but more accurate computations on only the most promising candidates.

 #### Software development
 Our group is developing `PorousMaterials.jl` (see [here](https://github.com/SimonEnsemble/PorousMaterials.jl)) to democratize the analysis of porous materials with user-friendly, free, open-source software written in Julia.
 [Julia](https://julialang.org/) is a relatively new, high-level programming language designed especially for numerical computing.
 Julia's just-in-time compiler and expressive syntax allows us to write code with speed approaching that of the C language but with much less effort and complexity.
-Futhermore, writing parallel code in Julia is seamless.
+Furthermore, writing parallel code in Julia is seamless.

-An advantage of having our own, well-designed code that we know intimately is that we can easily modify it to enable new and custom types of molecular simulations for our research.
+An advantage of having our own, well-designed code that we know well is that we can easily modify it to enable new and custom types of molecular simulations for our research.
 We hope that other groups will join in the development and use of `PorousMaterials.jl`.

 ### Deciphering the code for transcriptional gene regulation